tigerfarm/work/studio/SendEmail/README.md

 # Use Twilio Studio to Send Email Messages

 In the following steps, Twilio SendGrid is used to send the email messages from a Studio flow.
-The sample flow receives an SMS, and forwards the message as an SMS message to mobile phone number, and then forwards the message as an email message.
+The sample Studio flow receives an SMS, forwards the message as an SMS message to mobile phone number, and then forwards the message as an email message.

 ## Implementation Steps